Abhay-hack/Lumina/README.md

 ├── public/
 │   └── index.css
 │   └── index.html
-├── font/
+├── font
-├── image/              # Icon, Image and Video assets used in the project └── README.md           # Project documentation
+├── image               # Icon, Image and Video assets used in the project └── README.md           # Project documentation
 ```